 Last year, as I was heading home from the office on New Year’s Eve, a beautiful (and hilarious scene) dropped into my mind.
 We had been busy facilitating Year-End Wrap-Up appointments for all of our wonderful clients.
 At Polymath, we loving refer to this process as the YEWU (™).
 That fateful evening, I realized that the YEWU was also so much more.
 A Little Background As many of you know, the Ask A Bookkeeper show on YouTube has many more characters in the works that have not yet made it to your computer screen.
 Penny the Practical Professional will not continue to be the sole starlet of our little show.
 These characters are pretty well formed in our minds, and we

-Woodard is interviewing the Most Powerful Women in Accounting 2016, and their first episode features Ingrid Edstrom!
+Woodard is interviewing the Most Powerful Women in Accounting 2016, and their first episode features our own Ingrid Edstrom!
 Listen below, or on Woodard’s site.
-Podcast description: Ingrid has received awards and recognitions including Top 40 Under 40, 2016 Most Powerful Women in Accounting, and Insightful Accountant’s 2016 Top 100 ProAdvisor, and she is passionate about building online communities.
+Podcast description: Ingrid has received awards and recognitions including Top 40 Under 40, 2016 Most Powerful Women in Accounting, and Insightful Accountant’s 2017 Top 100 ProAdvisor, and she is passionate about building online communities.
 Her successes and innovations with networking earned Ingrid recognition in Intuit’s 2015 Firm of the Future contest.
 During this episode we will drill down on the benefits and strategies of networking and community building, both online and face to face.